-When injustice becomes law - resistance becomes duty, wrote the American president Thomas Jefferson.
-Today, an appropriated version of the old proverb echoes in the political slogans of the alternative right wing.
+When wrong becomes right - resistance becomes a duty, the Danish poet Carl Scharnberg once wrote.
+Today, a similar version of the old proverb echoes in the political slogans of the alternative right wing.
 The revolt, the struggle against supremacy and the revolution against the subjugation of political correctness are all values in the new advancing Alt-Right movement where resistance is not only a duty but also a hallmark.